-I am so happy this week, as a much-needed winter has arrived.
-It has rained, non stop the past week.
-All I want to do is cozy up at home, watch movies, lounge around and eat big warm bowls of comforting soup.
-This dairy-free recipe for creamy Roasted Mushroom Parsnip Soup is perfect for crisp evening dinners and is great for the waistline too.
+I am so happy that winter has arrived.
+It has rained, non stop the past week and I find it blissful.
+All I want to do is cozy up at home, watch movies, lounge around while enjoying big bowls of comforting soup.
+This dairy-free recipe for creamy Roasted Mushroom Parsnip Soup is perfect for cozy winter evening dinners.

 Preheat the oven to 425.